Tackling smuggling at source

 The Home Office works closely with partners in the UK and overseas to identify and dismantle the organised crime groups that facilitate illegal immigration.

 Immigration Enforcement and Border Force are part of Project Invigor, the UK’s NCA-led Organised Immigration Crime Taskforce that targets the criminal networks behind people smuggling.
 It includes partners working in the UK and internationally.

 Additionally, the UK works abroad to reduce factors that may push or force people to attempt such journeys - through creating jobs, tackling modern slavery, providing education and delivering life-saving humanitarian assistance in response to conflicts and natural disasters.

-Action against criminals involved in people smuggling across the Channel
+Action against criminals involved in people smuggling

-Between 11 and 21 September, Immigration Enforcement and NCA officers made 11 other arrests as part of a series of ongoing investigations into suspected people smuggling across the Channel.
+Between 11 and 21 September, Immigration Enforcement and NCA officers made 11 arrests as part of a series of ongoing investigations into suspected people smuggling across the Channel.
 All have been released under investigation.

 On 3 June 2019, an Iranian national, who is an Imam at the Mosque in Rouen, was sentenced to 2 years in prison for providing boats to organised crime gangs.
 His associate was sentenced to 9 months in prison and a 3 year ban from the Nord and Pas de Calais.

 In May 2019, the French authorities successfully prosecuted a French National for selling a total of 39 boats to migrants.
 He was sentenced to 18 months imprisonment with a further 18 months suspended for abetting illegal migration between October 2018 and March 2019.
 An accomplice of this individual was also sentenced to a year imprisonment with a further year suspended for involvement with the transfer of both migrants and boats to beaches in northern France.